-Some people who have experienced sensitivity in their teeth in the past wonder if shaving down their teeth for porcelain veneers will create even more sensitivity.
+Some people who experience sensitivity in their teeth wonder if the sensitivity will increase after a dentist shaves down their teeth in preparation for porcelain veneers.

-Porcelain Veneers and Tooth Saving – The Real Concern
+Porcelain Veneers and Tooth Shaving – The Real Concern

 If a dentist has mentioned shaving down your teeth for porcelain veneers—run.
 Your teeth don’t need to be shaved down to receive porcelain veneers.
 A veneer only covers the front of a tooth.
 However, if you are receiving porcelain crowns, your teeth will need to be tapered because a crown completely covers a tooth.